XD2Sketch/full-stack-coding-challenge/README.md

 #### Frontend:
 - NextJS + State Management (ContextAPI/Redux/MobX/xState, … knock yourself out)
+- No tests on the frontend

 #### Backend:
 - Fastify or Express
 - ORM (TypeORM is recommended)
 - Defined REST endpoints
+- Schema Validation
+- Some Tests
+- Async/Await

 ### Nice to have
 - Clean code (run linters, prettier)
 - Add some tests
 - Conventional Commit Messages
 - Gitflow Branch Naming
+- Swagger
+- ESM over CommonJS (also backend if possible)

 ### Very nice to have:
 - Github Actions to run linting and tests